-Given that at least three of the eleven Ecological objectives defined under the EcAp process are of particular relevance for biodiversity, the SAPBIO should be harmonised in its new orientations with the EcAp process.
-A clear added value could be gained by the full integration of the IMAP with the monitoring and evaluation component of SAPBIO.
+Given that at least three of the eleven Ecological objectives defined under the EcAp process are of direct relevance for biodiversity, and that the other ones have transversal relevance, the SAP BIO should be harmonised in its new orientations with the EcAp process.
+A clear added value could be gained by the full integration of the IMAP with the monitoring and evaluation component of SAP BIO.